Two Paths in Digital Literary Research: NovelTM and CWRC in Focus

 CWRC

-✓ Specialized in text mining issues, focusing on text talk novels and genre analysis.
+✓ Specialized in text mining issues, focusing on computational analysis of large fiction datasets.

 ✓ Wide-ranging projects, from Indigenous writing to LGBTQ+ archives.